Sandwell Local Plan Frequently Asked Questions

 What are the stages for preparing a new Local Plan?

-In November – December 2023 we held a public consultation on the Draft Sandwell Local Plan.
+Between 6 November 18 December 2023 we held a public consultation on the Draft Sandwell Local Plan.
 We asked residents, business and interested people for their views on our draft planning policies, the places we think development should happen, and the places we think should be protected from development.
 We received over 600 comments and have used this feedback and further technical evidence to improve the Local Plan.
 You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF of the draft version.

-Before we submit the Local Plan to Secretary of State to be examined, we asked for your views on its soundness and legal compliance in September - November 2024.
-Information about what ‘soundness’ means and what the legal requirements are is provided below.
+The Sandwell Local Plan and accompanying information was submitted to the Secretary of State on 11 December 2024.
 The Secretary of State will appoint an independent Planning Inspector who will examine the Local Plan in a public forum called an Examination in Public.
-All duly made comments will be sent directly to the independent Planning Inspector who will consider them whilst examining the Plan.
-The Planning Inspector will only take account of comments made about the soundness and legal compliance of the Plan.
+All duly made comments on the Publication Sandwell Local Plan have been sent directly to the independent Planning Inspector who will consider them whilst examining the Plan.
+The Planning Inspector will only take account of comments made about soundness and legal compliance.

 The Council will then decide whether to adopt the new Local Plan.